acorg/netzl_et_al2024/README.md

 The repository's DOI was created with Zenodo (https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content)

 All data and metadata can be found in the `data` directory.
-The raw data is a local copy of [this google sheet](https://docs.google.com/spreadsheets/d/1IvUwoWMAtJULnN-pohUoPio0RmHZIRj8OTtv9r4RFl4/edit?gid=0#gid=0) and stored in  the `data/google_sheet_tables` directory.
+The raw data is a local, *unformatted* copy of [this google sheet](https://docs.google.com/spreadsheets/d/1IvUwoWMAtJULnN-pohUoPio0RmHZIRj8OTtv9r4RFl4/edit?gid=0#gid=0) and stored in  the `data/google_sheet_tables` directory. *To use the `format_table_forest_plots` function to format the data, which is in most scripts, the local, unformatted table has to be used as input.
+The formatted version online results in errors due to factor levels of variables.*

 The forest plots in Figure 1 and supplementary Figure is created with the `code/plotting/forest_plots.R` script.